 Waterlooplein, September 2010.
 With its ramshackle market stalls and no-nonsense traders, Waterlooplein is probably my favourite Amsterdam Square.
 While the tourists selfie themselves silly on Rembrandtplein, The Dam and The Flower Market, for me the real magic of the city lies here.
 I spent many a Saturday afternoon leafing through boxes of black and white movie stills and piles of dusty antiques.
 On the day I took this shot, a middle-aged Amsterdammer pulled up right in front of me, hopped off her bike and darted into a nearby café, leaving her bemused dog in the back basket.

 Haarlemmerdijk, July 2013.
-Haarlemmerdijk is a cool street that’s so chilled out you feel like you’re experiencing real Amsterdam, away from the hordes of the great unwashed.
-It has an old time movie theater, an amazing bakery and a folksy fishmonger that serves up some mouthwatering Dutch Herring for those who can stomach it.
-But better than all that put together, perhaps even better than everything in the world put together, is the gooey glory of a pack of Stroopwafels!
-A waffle-biscuit creation packed with treacle/caramel, I dread to think how many of these I consumed during my four years in Amsterdam.
-I forget the name of the place on Haarlemmerdijk that sells these, but it can be found easily enough.
+Haarlemmerdijk is a gloriously preserved slab of traditional Amsterdam.
+It has an old time movie theatre, an amazing bakery dating back to the 1800s and a folksy fishmonger that serves up mouthwatering Dutch Herring for those who can stomach it.
+But better than all that, perhaps even better than everything in the world put together, is the gooey amazingness of a pack of Stroopwafels!
+For the uneducated, a stroopwafel is a waffle-biscuit creation packed with treacle and caramel.
+I dread to think how many of these I consumed during my years in Amsterdam.
+I’ve forgotten the name of the bakery, but it can be found easily enough.